f5devcentral/access-labs/class2/module2/lab01.rst

-Lab1: Configure Identity Aware Proxy(16.0)
+Lab 1: Configure Identity Aware Proxy(16.0)
 ===========================================

 The Zero Trust Architecture shifts many of the objects that would exist in a per-session policy to the per-request policy thereby creating a more secure authentication and authorization scheme.
 The authenticity of each request is further enhanced through the use of F5’s Access Guard agent installed on a client.
 This agent provides a PKI signed report of the posture assessment performed on the client real-time rather than the historical way plug-ins reported status.
 Previously, after a user connected to an application they would experience a delay in access as the agent performed the posture assessment to provide an unsigned report to the BIG-IP.